aws-powertools/powertools-lambda-python/docs/quickstart.md

 ## Custom Metrics
 The final step to provide complete observability is to add certain measures at the business level.
 Lambda adds low-level technical metrics (such as Invocations, Duration, Error Count & Success Rate) to the CloudWatch metrics out of the box.
-You decided to add custom measurements to increase the visibility of what's going on with your app.
 Let's expand our application with custom metrics without Powertools to see how it works, then let's upgrade it with Powertools:-)

 === "app.py"